hokema/hokema_socket_api_proxy/README.md

 #### And when everything is set, start (and stop) upload: ####

 `hkm_start_recording()` Start!
-Will grab the utterance and spkeaker id, resume the microphone audio stream, apply anti-alias filter, downsample to 16k, base64 encode packets and start uploading packets through the Socket.io connection.
+Will grab the utterance and speaker id, resume the microphone audio stream, apply anti-alias filter, downsample to 16 kHz, encode as 16 bit PCM, base64 encode packets and start uploading packets through the Socket.io connection.

 `hkm_stop_recording()` Stop!
 Will stop the microphone stream and all assorted activity.